 Brushed, finger print-resistant stainless steel surrounds the exterior of the Instant Pot, making it an extremely durable appliance.
 The inside consists of a 3-ply bottom inner pot which is also made of stainless steel - a huge health benefit compared to pressure cookers with non-stick coatings on their interior.

-A 23-quart capacity makes this pressure cooker a great choice for consumers who frequently can or cook large amounts of food.
+The 23-quart capacity of the Presto makes this pressure cooker a great choice for consumers who frequently can or cook large amounts of food.
 Its extra-large size works especially well for big canning jobs, although a few owners complained about the capacity being slightly lower than advertised.
 The product has a warp-resistant construction, but the surface is not non-stick, which is another gripe among customers.

 Its 6.3-quart capacity makes the T-fal P25107 a suitable option for individuals and families.
 Many users rely on this cooker to make stews, soups, and dishes with large amounts of vegetables or chicken.
 The cooker has a generous amount of room, surrounded by a traditional surface which offers lasting performance and easy cleaning and maintenance.

-An enormous 21 1/2-quart capacity makes this pressure cooker a good choice for shoppers needing a larger unit.
+An enormous 21 1/2-quart capacity makes the All American pressure cooker a good choice for shoppers needing a larger unit.
 Many owners appreciate the space, which holds up to 19 pint jars or 7 quart jars, although a few owners told us that the quarts don't fit properly for canning.

 With its 6-quart capacity, this Cuisinart pressure cooker is another popular choice for many households.
 The product works well for making soups, stews, and side dishes, as well as desserts such as cheesecake and custard.
 It is a bit large and bulky, however, and does require extra storage space around the kitchen.
 We found clean-up to be easy, despite the fact that its surface is not non-stick.